joakimsk/docs/docs/source/restapi.rst

 |`/bullboard/{groupid}/messages/{sender}` | GET |O| Bulletins from a given sender in a group        |
 +-----------------------------------------+-----+-+-------------------------------------------------+

+.. http:get:: /bullboard/groups

+   Returns a list of active bulleti groups

+   :status 200: Ok
+   :>jsonarr string id: Group id

+.. http:get:: /bullboard/(groupid)/senders

+   Returns a list of callsigns that have posted messages to the group

+   :status 200: Ok
+   :status 404: Group not found.

+   :>jsonarr string id: Callsign of sender

+.. http:get:: /bullboard/(groupid)/messages

+   Returns all messages in a group.
+Note that this returns a list of lists

+   :status 200: Ok
+   :status 404: Group not found.

+   :>jsonarr string id: Callsign of sender
+   :>jsonarr Bulletin[]: List of bulletins (several attributes)

+.. http:post:: /bullboard/(groupid)/messages

+   Post a bulletin to a group

+   :status 200: Ok
+   :status 401: No callsign registered for user.
+   :status 400: Cannot parse input

+   :<json string bullid: Index for bulletin
+   :<json string groupid: Group identifier
+   :<json string text: Text of bulletin

+.. http:get:: /bullboard/(groupid)/messages(sender)

+   Returns messages in a group posted by a specific sender.
+Note that this returns a list of lists

+   :status 200: Ok
+   :status 404: Group not found.

+   :>jsonarr string id: Callsign of sender
+   :>jsonarr Bulletin[]: List of bulletins (several attributes)

 SAR (Search and Rescue)
 -----------------------
 Source: `SarApi.java`